- Fend off most water

 The hydrophobic neoprene repels water, while inside there's a thermal layer for extra warmth.
 Whereas most overshoes are ankle height, Spatz takes things higher, finishing at the top of the calf.
 They certainly look, erm, different, but then we cyclists are hardly the height of fashion at the best of times, whatever we like to believe...

 The GravlRs give the best protection of any overshoe I've used – or any winter boot, for that matter.
 On extremely wet days water can still seep in (you can never stop it completely), but what sets them apart from anything else is their warmth, even damp.
 With temperatures close to freezing and my socks wet, the GravlRs still kept my feet warm.
+The problem with all the winter boots I have used is water will too easily go over the top and into the shoe, where it then stays and results in your feet getting cold, but this doesn't happen with the GravelRs, or at least it is delayed significantly.

 On more normal wet days when the trails aren't quite at Flood Alert levels, my feet stayed completely dry.